Recently switched to the light side. After a dozen years, I finally had enough with Android and Google’s lack of will for innovation.

 Ten years ago, I was flying out of Chicago and couldn’t help but overhear the conversation next to me; the words that I should have taken to heart: Apple makes their own hardware, so they don’t need to worry about a thousand smartphones made by 3rd parties.

 The other thing I prefer, that Android doesn’t provide built-in, is mono audio.
-Hear-through earbuds aren’t my jam and I want to catch every note when I listen to one side!
+Hear-through earbuds aren’t my solution and I want to catch every note when I listen to one side!

 Next, choose “Web”.
 The select Safari > Open URLs.